Varane Avashyamund: Plot

-Neena is a divorced woman in Chennai trying to get hired as a French tutor and teaching classical dance, and she has a daughter Nikhitha aka Nikki.
-Her brother Manuel also resides in a flat in Chennai.
-Their next-door neighbors are Major Unnikrishnan, a retired Indian Army officer who has a pet dog, Jimmy (a brown doberman), and Bibeesh who lives with a serial-actress aunt and his young school-going brother, Kartik.
+Neena is a divorced woman in Chennai trying to get hired as a French tutor and teaching classical dance, and she has a daughter Nikhitha aka Nikki.Their next-door neighbors are Major Unnikrishnan, a retired Indian Army officer who has a pet dog, Jimmy (a brown doberman), and Bibeesh who lives with a serial-actress aunt and his young schoolgoing brother, Kartik.

 Nikki is looking for a groom through a matrimonial portal and she is very picky.
 She keeps on rejecting all the alliances that come to her.
-She casually tells her friends that she once really liked a guy named Aby but she did not pursue the relationship because his mom joked about her looks.
-Her friends message him from her phone when she was not around and then the two start seeing each other again.
-Nikki also gets really close with Aby's mom Dr. Sherly.
+She casually tells her friends that she once was attracted to a man named Aby but she did not pursue the relationship because his mother joked about her looks.
+Her friends message him from her phone when she was not around, and then the two start seeing each other again.
+Nikki also gets close with Aby's mother, Dr. Sherly.

-Major Unnikrishnan has anger management issues and he starts going to a Dr. Bose to get himself treated.
+Major Unnikrishnan has anger management issues and he starts going to Dr. Bose to get himself treated.
 Neena also goes to the same place to teach dance.
 Slowly they start a liking for each other.
-Noticing this their flatmates start to gossip and it reaches Nikki's ears as well.
-Nikki questions Neena and Neena does not deny this.
+Noticing this, their flatmates start to gossip and soon Nikki hears about it as well.
+Nikki questions Neena, and she does not deny this.
 Nikki tells her fiancé about this and he immediately breaks up.
 Nikki starts hating her mother because of this.
-She tells Neena that more than her fiancé, she misses his mom a lot.
+She tells Neena that, more than her fiancé, she misses his mother a lot.

-Bibeesh is also in love with his colleague, but it does not work out.
-Turns out that she has a boyfriend.
+Bibeesh is also in love with his colleague, but she already has a boyfriend.
 During this time, their flat becomes flooded, and Bibeesh and his brother shift to Nikki's house.
 Slowly they fall in love.
-One night Bibeesh and Kartik have a disgusting fight and Nikki stops the quarrel by taking Bibeesh to the top of the terrace.
+One night Bibeesh and Kartik have a fight and Nikki stops the quarrel by taking Bibeesh to the top of the terrace.